noop-dev/VICE_emu/testprogs/CIA/ciavarious/readme.txt

 alternatively this directory contains packed/linked prg files of each test that can be loaded and run directly.

+NOTE:
+- Test C of CIA15 was missing it's reference data in the original source archive.
+It was recreated and cross checked on a real C64.

 FIXME:
-- Test C of CIA15 fails on both of my machines, with "old" and "new" CIA.
-This is either a bug in the original test, or the reference data was dumped on a machine with some strange CIA (gpz)
 - verify new CIA tests on real C64s